fedecarg/zf-replication-adapter/README.md

 Database replication is an option that allows the content of one database to be replicated to another database or databases, providing a mechanism to scale out the database.
 Scaling out the database allows more activities to be processed and more users to access the database by running multiple copies of the databases on different machines.

-The problem with monolithic database designs is that they don‚Äôt establish an infrastructure that allows for rapid changes in business requirements.
+The problem with monolithic database designs is that they don't establish an infrastructure that allows for rapid changes in business requirements.
 Here is where database replication comes into play.
 Replication can be used effectively for many different purposes, such as separating data entry and reporting, distributing load across servers, providing high availability, etc.

 Zf_Orm_DataSource is a Zend Framework Replication Adapter class that supports the most commonly used replication scenarios: